Sugarloaf (ski resort): Lift system

-Former Lifts

 Accidents

-On February 3, 1987 a counterweight cable on the lower section of the Gondola snapped, resulting in two injuries and subsequent rope evacuation.
+On February 3, 1987, a counterweight cable on the lower section of the Gondola snapped, resulting in two injuries and subsequent rope evacuation.
 This resulted in the gondola's closure until 1991, when the lower section was pillaged for parts in order to reopen the upper section.
 The gondola closed permanently in 1997 and summit access is now provided by the Timberline Quad.

-On December 28, 2010 the Spillway East double chair derailed, sending some passengers on a 30 ft fall.
+On December 28, 2010, the Spillway East double chair derailed, sending some passengers on a 30 ft fall.
 The accident injured 8 people and was blamed on a misaligned cable.
 At least one lawsuit against Sugarloaf was filed in regards to the incident.